-calculated risk in pursuit of rewards while provided to the market and its clients. securing its core business, its reputation Euronext has no appetite for a material objectives of the business within the and regulatory development including compromise of the security or availability limit of maintaining its investment environment, social and governance of our information and financial assets grade profile.
+Moving the Group forward requires taking calculated risk in pursuit of rewards while securing its core business, its reputation and regulatory development including environment, social and governance subjects.

-with the Budget Plan in expected employees to fail to comply with internal regulatory capital requirements and economic conditions.
+The Group aims to ensure revenue aligns with the Budget Plan in expected economic conditions.